-Populations of Fairy and Little Terns are experiencing major declines in south-eastern Australia.
-Because of human activities and introduced species, large breeding colonies are becoming rarer and many historical breeding sites are now deserted.
+Populations of Fairy and Little Terns are experiencing major declines across south-eastern Australia.
+Because of human activities and introduced species, large breeding colonies are scarce and many historical breeding sites are now deserted.

 Monitoring breeding terns allows us to identify threats and keep track of population trends, guiding conservation efforts to mitigate threats and enhance their survival.
 However, this task is fraught with challenges, such as:

-Once we know where breeding colonies are, staff and trained community volunteers can provide resources and support to protect the associated nesting habitat.
+Once we know where breeding colonies are, staff and trained community volunteers can provide resources and support to make the area safe for nesting birds.

 Our team of experts works with external researchers and partners to ensure we share information, identify goals and establish projects or campaigns to achieve our aims.

-We’ve installed remote cameras which are monitoring key breeding sites to determine local population trends.
+We’ve installed remote cameras at some breeding sites to assist with our research.

-Disturbance events to nesting sites is minimised through the use of temporary signs and fencing.
+Disturbance to nesting sites is minimised by using temporary signs and fencing.
 Remote cameras and direct observations by volunteers reveal threats faced by nesting colonies including predators.
-We then work with land managers to implement remedial management actions such as predator and weed control programs.
+We then work with land managers to implement predator and weed control programs.

-In the Gippsland Lakes, dredged sand has been used to create more than 1000 hectares of extra breeding habitat on Pelican Island.
+In the Gippsland Lakes, dredged sand has been used to create more than 10 hectares of extra breeding habitat across four locations.
 Subsequent monitoring recorded 51 Fairy Tern chicks fledged in 2016, with another 47 fledging in 2017.

 This project won a Victorian Coastal Award in 2018, in the Biodiversity Conservation Category.